gorokhovPavel/vueLearnEasyExamples/10-componentmessage/readme.md

-# Vue Message Component

-This demonstrates message component functionality.
+// This demonstrates message component functionality.
 It shows two different components and the ability to manipulate their data.
-Components are frequently used in Vue and its important to understand the fundamentals to build on later.
+Components are frequently used in // Vue and its important to understand the fundamentals to build on later.

 ## Usage